 Delayed Diagnoses of Breast Cancer – Confidential Settlement

-Walkup’s Kaiser malpractice attorneys obtained a seven figure settlement on behalf of a fifty-one-year-old woman who experienced a two year delay in the diagnosis of breast cancer.
+Walkup’s Kaiser malpractice attorneys obtained a seven-figure settlement on behalf of a fifty-one-year-old woman who experienced a two-year delay in the diagnosis of breast cancer.
 Twenty four months prior to her diagnosis claimant felt a lump in her breast and made an appointment with her gynecologist.
 Her Permanente Group physician performed a “bedside ultrasound” with a portable ultrasound machine and assured her that the lump represented benign fibrocystic changes.
 She was not offered a diagnostic mammogram, formal ultrasound or fine needle biopsy.
-Later, during a routine screening mammogram, the radiologist found a lesion in the same area where plaintiff previously identified the lump.
-Further diagnostic evaluation, including an ultrasound and ultrasound guided biopsy revealed stage IV breast cancer.
+Later, during a routine screening mammogram, the radiologist found a lesion in the same area where the plaintiff previously identified the lump.
+Further diagnostic evaluation, including an ultrasound and ultrasound-guided biopsy revealed stage IV breast cancer.

 Failure To Diagnose Breast Cancer – Death